ryan-mcclue/unsw/comp3331/wk2/week2.md

 So, users logged into them will share same IP.
 Comparatively, on uniwide recieve NAT

-telnet offers bidirectional text-oriented communication with server, e.g. can encapsulate HTTP server interaction over port 80 or port 443
+telnet offers bidirectional text-oriented communication with server, e.g. can encapsulate HTTP server interaction over port 80 or port 443 HEAD request to only get header, however the Content-Length is the same as for GET (i.e. Content-Length if body was present)

-HEAD request to only get header, however the Content-Length is the same as for GET (i.e. Content-Length if body was present)
+a TCP socket connection must have unique combination of (local-ip, local-port, remote-ip, remote-port)

-a socket connection must have unique combination of (local-ip, local-port, remote-ip, remote-port) ∴ possible for sockets to share same port client sockets will use random port number assigned by OS socket is a form of IPC
+∴ possible for sockets to share same port client sockets will use random port number assigned by OS socket is a form of IPC